Jack L. Warner: Early business ventures

 In Youngstown, the Warner brothers took their first tentative steps into the entertainment industry.
-In the early 20th century, Sam formed a business partnership with another local resident and "took over" the city's Old Grand Opera House, which he used as a venue for "cheap vaudeville and photoplays".
+In the early 20th century, Sam formed a business partnership with another local resident and took over the city's Old Grand Opera House as a venue for "cheap vaudeville and photoplays".
 The venture failed after one summer.
-Sam then secured a job as a projectionist at Idora Park, a local amusement park.
-He convinced the family of the new medium's possibilities and negotiated the purchase of a Model B Kinetoscope from a projectionist who was "down on his luck".
-The purchase price was $1,000, and Jack contributed $150 to the venture by pawning a horse, according to his obituary.
+Sam then secured a job as a movie projectionist at Idora Park, a local amusement park.
+He convinced the family of the new medium's possibilities, and purchased of a Model B Kinetoscope for $1000 from a projectionist "down on his luck".
+Jack contributed $150 to the venture by pawning a horse.

 The enterprising brothers screened a well-used copy of The Great Train Robbery throughout Ohio and Pennsylvania before renting a vacant store in New Castle, Pennsylvania.
 This makeshift theatre, called the Bijou, was furnished with chairs borrowed from a local undertaker.
-Jack, who was still living in Youngstown at the time, arrived on weekends "to sing illustrated song-slides during reel changes".
+Jack, who was still living in Youngstown, arrived on weekends "to sing illustrated song-slides during reel changes".

 In 1906, the brothers purchased a small theater in New Castle, which they called the Cascade Movie Palace.
-They maintained the theater until moving into film distribution in 1907.
-That year, the Warner brothers established the Pittsburgh-based Duquesne Amusement Company, a distribution firm that proved lucrative until the advent of Thomas Edison's Motion Picture Patents Company (also known as the Edison Trust), which charged distributors exorbitant fees.
-In 1909, Harry agreed to bring Jack into the family business; he sent his younger brother to Norfolk, Virginia, where Jack assisted Sam in the operation of a second film exchange company.
-Later that year, the Warners sold the family business to the General Film Company for "$10,000 in cash, $12,000 in preferred stock, and payments over a four-year period, for a total of $52,000" (equivalent to $ today).
+In 1907, the Warner brothers established the Pittsburgh-based Duquesne Amusement Company, a distribution firm that proved lucrative until the advent of Thomas Edison's Motion Picture Patents Company (also known as the Edison Trust), which charged distributors exorbitant fees.
+In 1909, Harry agreed to bring Jack into the family business, sending him to Norfolk, Virginia, where Jack assisted Sam in the operation of a second film exchange company.
+Later that year, the Warners sold their business to the General Film Company for "$10,000 in cash, $12,000 in preferred stock, and payments over a four-year period, for a total of $52,000" (equivalent to $ today).